carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 ~~~
 {: .language-bash}

-Since we will mix in a directory many files with similar names we want to
+Since we will put together in the same directory many files with similar names, we want to
-be sure that nothing will get left behind or overwritten.
+make sure that nothing is left behind or overwritten.
 For this, we
  will count all the `gbk` files of all the genomes.
 ~~~
 $ ls Streptococcus*/*region*gbk | wc -l